FilipEller/UwUbot/README.md

 This is a Telegram bot for translating messages to UwU language.
 Contact [@UwUrawrbot](https://t.me/UwUrawrbot) to start using.
-The bot is hosted on Azure.
+The bot is hosted on a free Azure tier, so it might take some time for it to start after idling.

 ## Getting started